CoAP: Echo, Request-Tag, and Token Processing

 options, with the exception that elective NoCacheKey options and

-options involved in block-wise transfer (Block1, Block2 and Request-
+options involved in block-wise transfer (Block1, Block2, and Request-

-block of the second request is exchanged even though the client still
+"concurrent" if a block of the second request is exchanged even

-intends to exchange further blocks in the first operation.
+though the client still intends to exchange further blocks in the

-impossible with the options of [RFC7959] (see the last paragraphs of
+single endpoint are impossible with the options of [RFC7959] -- see

-Sections 2.4 and 2.5) because the second operation's block overwrites
+the last paragraphs of Sections 2.4 and 2.5 -- because the second

-any state of the first exchange.).
+operation's block overwrites any state of the first exchange.)

 The Echo and Request-Tag options are defined in this document.